Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Mad Max 5

 Kevin Smith has resurrected his plans for a Mallrats sequel, and is working on a screenplay for the film, that he’ll also direct.
 This is separate from the once-planned and abandoned MallBrats movie of a few years’ back.
 Expect the core cast all back.
-A possible 2020 start date is on the cards.
+A possible 2020 start date was on the cards.
+No sign of it yet though.

 The Matrix 4

 Lana Wachowski is bringing The Matrix back to life on the big screen, with Keanu Reeves leading the cast as Neo.
 Carrie-Anne Moss is back as Trinity, and also added to the cast are Jonathan Groff, Jada Pinkett Smith and Neil Patrick Harris.
-A May 2021 release date was expected, before the virus hit.
+The current release date for the film is 22nd December 2021.

 The second standalone Minions film will join the series up to the Despicable Me trilogy by the looks of it.
 The clue is in the title: Minions: The Rise Of Gru.
 Steve Carell is voicing Gru again, whilst Kyle Balda and Brad Ableson are directing.
 The film has been delayed in the midst of the Coronavirus spread, and a new date is set to be confirmed.